 Key Takeaways

 It is time, not lack of knowledge, that causes many students to miss their target ACT score.
-In fact, 42% of students leave at least five questions blank just because they run out of time.
-For high scorers (28+), most mistakes happen because of poor pacing, not wrong answers.
+Many students leave questions blank simply because they run out of time, and for high scorers (28+), most mistakes happen because of poor pacing, not wrong answers.

 Why does this happen?

-• Unbalanced time per section: In English, students have to answer 75 questions in 45 minutes (just 36 seconds each).
-But in Math, they get a full minute per question.
+- Unbalanced time per section: On the Enhanced ACT, English has 50 questions in 35 minutes (~42 seconds each), while Math has 45 questions in 50 minutes (~67 seconds each).
 Students who use the same speed across sections either fall behind in English or rush too much in Math.

 For tutors, pacing instruction is a competitive necessity.
 This article provides the following: